 This is a rigorous course.
 Students are expected to put in substantial work outside class, actively participate in class, and actively seek help early if warranted.
 Students are expected to spend time reading and analyzing the source material, preparing questions and comments in advance to bring to the class discussion.

-Grading for the course consists of four components: reading responses (30%), three paradigm essays (30%, 10% each), one thematic essay (20%), and a final exam (20%).
+Grading for the course consists of three components: reading responses (30%), three paradigm essays (50%), and a final exam (20%).

 The grading scale for the course is as follows: